 FOR MORE THAN 50 YEARS I HAVE BEEN ACTIVELY INVOLVED IN THE DESIGN AND CREATION OF ARTWORK.
-From a very early age and using the simplest of tools, a pencil, I quickly discovered that I loved to draw.
-From that followed a passionate interest in oil painting, photography, then fiber art, and finally, around 1987 or so, image editing.
+Using the simplest of tools – and still my favorite – a pencil, I discovered as a child, that I loved to draw.
+From that over the years followed a passionate interest in oil painting, photography, then fiber art, and finally, around 1987 or so, image editing.
 There were other vocational interests as well – graphic design, typography, pre-press and print production – but those were in the service of a professional career that consumed roughly 30 years.

 In the 1990s I switched back to oil painting producing a series of “Old Master” large-format works based on reference material collected from numerous trips to art museums in Europe and the United States while working professionally as a graphic artist and designer in my Back Bay Boston-based company.
 At the turn of the Millennium, my family and I moved to CT where I soon began a series of “farm and field” oil paintings focusing mostly on older tractors in landscape settings, then in 2012, I began a series of large-format highly realistic floral works which continued up until June of 2023.
 Currently I have returned to what originally beckoned to me when I first moved to Connecticut – the landscape – and since September 2023 have begun a series of large format expressive and (almost) tonalist “invented’ landscapes.
 The works are in oil, based on observation, memory, and some reference imagery.
 I plan on continuing this series for much longer than 10-12 years.